-Why we love native plants at Tin Roof Garden
+Why we love native plants

 Native plants provide many benefits for people and wildlife, while contributing greatly to healthy soil and water.
 Native plants have adapted to the climate and soils of our mid western region for optimal durability and offer the most sustainable habitat for birds, insects and wildlife.
 A plant is considered native if it has occurred naturally in a particular region, ecosystem, or habitat without human introduction.